KyleVaughn/UM2/docs/doc_of_doc.md

     1. the `conf.py` will ask read the docs to locate all header file and inline file in include directory.
     2. index.rst can include markdown file as sub document.

+4. if new directory is added, add it to the doc/CMakeLists.txt line 5

+5. document the file or class under docs/cpp_api.rst

 [^1]: [Read the Docs](https://readthedocs.org/)